-You can use calculators to help you figure out the optimal time to claim
+7. You can use calculators to help you figure out the optimal time to claim

 Both the Consumer Financial Protection Bureau’s Planning for Retirement tool and AARP’s calculator let you pop info in and then they give you a decision tree to walk you through the process of figuring out when to claim.

-The SSA’s name is being used in a popular scam
+8. The SSA’s name is being used in a popular scam

-The gist of the e-mail is that the government is offering to protect your personal info and prevent people from stealing your identity.
+The gist of the email is that the government is offering to protect your personal info and prevent people from stealing your identity.

 The text in the body of the email may mention the Safe Act of 2015, which gives it an air of legitimacy.
 There is also a link you can click on to get the supposed protection being offered by the SSA.

 But you know the drill by now: If you click on that link that supposedly takes you to the SSA site, a keylogger virus is downloaded on your computer that allows crooks to gather your personal info as you type.